 - Their data stored securely for future entries

-The EES Biometric Process
+What is the EES Biometric Process Like?

 Under the new Entry/Exit System (EES), non-EU nationals are required to provide biometric data upon their first entry into the European Union.
 This process is a key part of the system’s shift from manual passport stamping to digital tracking.